rtk-rs/rinex2bin/README.md

 [![License](https://img.shields.io/badge/license-MPL_2.0-orange?style=for-the-badge&logo=mozilla)](https://github.com/rtk-rs/rinex2bin/blob/main/LICENSE)

-`rinex2bin` is a small command line utility to serialize your RINEX (Receiver Indepent EXchange) files into BINEX (Binary EXchange format).
-It can either serialize into a BINEX (so called "bin") file, or directly to an I/O for real-time streaming.
-The "bin" file can serve a very compact option to serve and distribute your GNSS/Geodetic data.
-The Streaming option allows you broadcasting your GNSS/Geodetic data in real-time over any writable interface.
+`rinex2bin` is a small command line utility to serialize your RINEX (Receiver Indepent EXchange) files into BINEX (Binary EXchange).
+The tool can either

+- serialize into a BINEX (so called "bin") file, which may serve as a very compact option to distribute your GNSS/Geo data

+- stream directly to a writable I/O interface.
+Allowing to broadcast your GNSS/Geo data in real-time.

 This tool is based on the [GeoRust/RINEX parser](https://github.com/georust/rinex).